 Assam Agricultural University, Jorhat

 Birsa Agricultural University, Ranchi

-The salary spectrum for someone who chooses career as a veterinarian can be quite wide.
+The salary spectrum for someone who chooses a career as a veterinarian can be quite wide.
 “Beginners could get around Rs.
 30,000 a month.
-In private, they could earn even upto 8-10 lakhs a year.
-There is a lot of scope in this field to earn a good living, and at the same time, fulfil your love for animals.
+In private, they could earn even up to 8-10 lakhs a year.
+There is a lot of scope in this field to earn a good living, and at the same time, fulfill your love for animals.
 Job satisfaction is very high,” says Dr. Lokhande.